bingomanatee/hivemvc/README.md

 * A reconsideration of static serving to bind static directories to specific components, allowing for functional filtering of static data
 * A callback-centric pipeline inside actions.

+This on top of the existing feature set of Nuby Express

+* Highly configurable convention based routing and configuration of actions
+* A very action-centric system of web application design
+* Support for local static file hosting at each action
+* Strong system of layouts with local hosting of layout static files
+* Designed for a large and growing single page(s) application
+* A strong family of helper libraries for your custom application